Friar Leadership and Immersion Program (FLIP)

 • Working Together Across Differences Workshop

-FLIP points are earned by attending on-campus functions and participating in activities ranging from career exposure to career readiness.
-Activities eligible for the Friar Leadership & Immersion Program (FLIP) are offered by the School of Business, business clubs, the Chirico Career Center, and others.
+FLIP points are earned by attending on-campus events and participating in activities ranging from career exposure to career readiness.
+Activities eligible for the Friar Leadership & Immersion Program (FLIP) are offered by PC Business, business clubs, the Chirico Career Center, and others.
 Examples of activities that earn FLIP points include attending:

 • Career EXPO